 In order to address the decision stage, somewhere on your ad you need to have a next step call-out.
 This could be “Click Here to Learn More” which will then take them to your contact page on your website.

 Most people forget this stage because they are so busy trying to capture the attention and interest of the audience.

-Have a next step for your target audience and be explicit about it so the audience clearly knows the “next step” they need to take in order to take advantage of the promotion.
+Have the next step for your target audience and be explicit about it so the audience clearly knows the “next step” they need to take in order to take advantage of the promotion.

 The action stage is the money stage.
 This is when you get your target audience to take a buying action.